AnthonyCastiglioni/enterprise-network-lab/README.md

 <img width="624" height="415" alt="pfsense_Linux_config" src="https://github.com/user-attachments/assets/f01bc278-ba09-457f-8495-405984f2398b" />

-Figure 1.
-Image shows pfSense configured with a wan interface connected to the VirtualBox NAT Network and a LAN interface configured as 192.168.1.1/24.
+Figure 1. pfSense configured with a WAN interface connected to the VirtualBox NAT network and a LAN interface configured with a static IP address of 192.168.1.1/24.

 ---
 ## Windows Server Configuration

 Windows Server 2022 was configured with a static IPv4 address outside of the DHCP scope to ensure a consistent address for future infrastructure services such as Active Directory and DNS.